finn-lewis/classwork/homework/week1/assignment.md

 Put a screenshot of your solution to the third level in this directory under the name 'manufactoria.png' (or whatever image format you prefer).
-The third level in particular is a LOT trickier than the first two, so don't be surprised if it takes longer.
+The third level in particular is a LOT trickier than the first two, so don't be surprised if it takes long.

-Manufactoria

-image src="file:///Users/Narwhal/Desktop/manufactoria.png">

-git commit -a -m 'Answering question 1'

-git push